golang/vscode-go/docs/commands.md

 ### `Go: Add Tags To Struct Fields`

-Add tags configured in go.addTags setting to selected struct using gomodifytags
+Add tags configured in go.addTags setting to selected struct using gomodifytags (via gopls)

 ### `Go: Remove Tags From Struct Fields`

-Remove tags configured in go.removeTags setting from selected struct using gomodifytags
+Remove tags configured in go.removeTags setting from selected struct using gomodifytags (via gopls)

 ### `Go: Show All Commands...`